Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping

 \section{Experiments and Results}

-This section presents a prototype of an IRS-aided THz system operating at 220 GHz, as shown in Fig. \ref{prototype}(a).
-The IRS is made of liquid crystal, which contains 80 strip-shaped units and enables highly directional THz beams in desired directions under a controlled voltage pattern.
+This section presents a prototype of an IRS-aided THz system operating at 220 GHz, as shown in Fig. \ref{prototype}(a), which can be performed over longer distances by increasing antenna or array gain while keeping the power amplifier within its linear region.
+The liquid‑crystal IRS, which contains 80 strip-shaped units and enables highly directional THz beams in desired directions under a controlled voltage pattern, exhibits a reflection efficiency ranging from $3 \%$ to $16 \%$.
 The complete system consists of five main modules: baseband transmitter, THz upconversion mixer and transmit RF front-end, IRS, receive RF front-end and THz downconversion mixer, and baseband receiver.
 The transmitter and receiver are mounted on two rotatable rails, respectively, while the IRS is fixed on the center of the rotation axis.
-The angular positions shown in Fig.\ref{prototype}(a) correspond to the initial setup.
+The angular positions shown in Fig. \ref{prototype}(a) correspond to the initial setup.
 During the experiment, the transmission link is blocked when the transmitter is positioned at -90°.
 Experimental results indicate that -77° is an appropriate deployment angle for the transmitter.
 Meanwhile, the receiver can rotate freely between -50° and 90°.
 In the single-user scenario, we optimize IRS's beam pattern for 12 directions from -50° to 60° in 10° intervals.
 In the multi-user scenario, we optimize IRS's sub-beams for five groups of sub-directions including two- and three-user setups: (50°, 60°), (-50°, 20°, 50°), (0°, 10°, 30°), (40°, 50°, 60°), and (-20°, 0°, 20°), with each angle indicating one user direction.